Not all operational decisions need complex optimization.

 We found that the capabilities of a planning algorithm can have a large impact on profit and customer service levels.
 They impact the consistency of service in response to a changing environment (that is, its robustness).
 As users of these tools, we needed general purpose technologies to allow us to do several things.

-Model flexibly, without restricting the business objectives or constraints
+- Model flexibly, without restricting the business objectives or constraints we can represent.

 This led us to investigate different techniques for real time routing, including heuristics, Mixed Integer Programming (MIP), Constraint Programming (CP), and various hybridizations of these.
 Our takeaways are similar to what can be found in the academic literature.